Types of women’s shoes and when to wear them

 If you want to decipher the shoe code and discover what your favorite shoes or the ones you wear most frequently project, here is the key.
 These are the basic categories, which includes the small variations within each style.
 And remember the words of Marilyn Monroe.
 When selecting a pair, think strategically, as your shoes “speak.”

 They are the favorites of Lady Gaga, who assures that she did not stop wearing them even when she was working as a waitress and they prohibited her from very high heels.
 These denote a personality vibrant and safe.
-They also reveal the wayward, “high-maintenance” woman who feels the need for attention.
+They also reveal the wayward, “high-maintenance” woman who feels the need to get noticed.
 Attracts the man looking for a woman powerful, sexy and selective.

 TO Jennifer Lopez they fascinate you!
 This kind of shoe screams “young, edgy, independent.”
 If this is your favorite kind of shoe, men see you as a woman creative, who thinks for herself, strong and feminine at once.
 Your shoes reveal you as a very active girl on all platforms, precisely, of digital media, because you have a strong presence on Facebook and Instagram.

-If you prefer them pink or with small decorations such as flowers, butterflies, etc., you are sweet, loving, feminine… and men see you something “childish”.
-Do not be surprised to know that you provoke them tenderness.
-If you use a single color, preferably dark, the image you project is that of a girl would and something distant, What Katie holmes and Victoria Beckham.
+If you prefer them pink or with small decorations such as flowers, butterflies, etc., you are sweet, loving, feminine… And men see you as something “childish”.
+Don’t be surprised to learn that you provoke them tenderness.
+If you use them in a single color, preferably dark, the image you project is that of a girl would and something distant, What Katie holmes and Victoria Beckham.

 If you walk around the world with your feet fully exposed by simple sandals, you project simplicity and cordiality; are happy and the antithesis of the difficult and complicated woman.
 You like things clear!
 Men see you that way, precisely because of what you tend to attract those who are looking not only for a love relationship, but also for a best friend.